Home Improvement Loans — Finance Any Renovation Project

 Consumer Financial Protection Bureau — consumerfinance.gov

-Red Flags: How to Spot Predatory Lenders in Colorado
+Red Flags: How to Spot Predatory Lenders in New Jersey

-The Colorado Division of Banking and CFPB recommend watching for these warning signs when evaluating any lender:
+The New Jersey Division of Banking and CFPB recommend watching for these warning signs when evaluating any lender:

-No license verification.
-If a lender cannot provide their Colorado Division of Banking license number, do not proceed.
-Check any lender at banking.colorado.gov.
+No verification of licensing.
+If a lender cannot present their New Jersey Division of Banking license number, do not proceed further.
+You can check any lender's credentials at banking.New Jersey.gov.

 APR not disclosed upfront.
 TILA requires APR disclosure before signing.
 If a lender refuses to state the APR clearly or buries it in fine print, this is a legal violation you can report to the CFPB.